New visitors please read this Blog from Old to New using Chronoblog, the past is important!

 [NOTE: Shows fully completed model with name "FIGHTER VF-1J" STOCK NUMBER: 0018]

-[UPDATE: 2022 Has seen model kits brought from E-Bay.
-NOTE: there are from what I remember from my 'Battletech' 2 model kits, as I wonder at the time why it had a screw and a suction cup - having NO green oval for display.]
+[UPDATE: 2022 has seen model kits brought from E-Bay.
+And there are from what I remember from my 'Battletech' 2 model kits, as I did wonder at the time why it had a screw and a suction cup - having NO green oval for display.]

 1985 - 1986!